 From boat cruises and beaches to fishing to SCUBA diving, life in Fethiye seems to revolve around the sparkling waters off its coastline.
 The famed “Twelve Islands” are among the most popular cruising and sailing destinations in the country.

-Venture inland, and the town becomes even more exciting.
+Venture inland and the town will become even more exciting.
 The abandoned village of Koyakoy and the towering Mount Babadag offer contrasting escapes from the crowded beaches.
 The nearby Taurus Mountains offer a wide range of hiking and cycling opportunities.

 The Best Things To Do In Fethiye